 - The intro cutscene for Bayonetta has some kind of red-Matrix-Raining-Code thing going on when the title of the game is being displayed.
 Why?
 Rule of Cool.

 - Cortana from Halo is represented as a hologram made of purple Matrix Raining Code and Tron Lines.
+The Forerunner terminals in the later games also feature matrix-style code.

 - The Scrin campaign's cutscenes in Command & Conquer 3: Tiberium Wars usually feature alien glyphs raining somewhere on the screen, explained as being the Unusual User Interface of the Scrin mothership.
 A notable example in the first cutscene is a horizontal string of glyphs shuffling and changing into Latin letters as the ship's AI is analyzing Earth's radio transmissions (the very same ones shown in various cutscenes in the other campaigns!) until it reads "LANGUAGE ASSIMILATION COMPLETE" in plain English; from that point on, all relevant messages appear in English.